How to use only one yard of decorator fabric to make a no Sew window treatment that can be styled three different ways.

-I have another turquoise project for you today.
-It is one that uses fabric instead of paint.
-I made a no sew window treatment for my daughter’s apartment bedroom using only 1 yard of fabric.
-I wasn’t sure exactly what she was going to like or even need on the window, so I made the shade versatile – she can change the look of it 1.2.3…
+I made this no sew window treatment for my daughter’s apartment bedroom using only 1 yard of fabric.
+I wasn’t sure exactly what she was going to like or even need on the window, so I made the shade versatile – she can style it in 3 different ways.

 I photographed it on one of the windows in my studioffice.
 Here is the same yard of fabric styled 3 different ways – all completed with no sewing at all. ( After posting this I found one more way to use the shade making it 4 ways.
 See end of post.)